cookies-xor-cream/HugoTest/content/posts/poetry/i-need-a-fallback.md

 if you don't feel how I feel,
 then where do I go?

-And if you feel how I feel,
+And if you felt how I feel,
 would you be letting it show?